 There are a lot of great fundraising programs out there you can use if fundraising is your thing!
 Get a group together and partner with the Samaritan Card project to sell the ultimate gift card and raise money for Storks, or get a Chili’s Give Back night going.
 Host a car wash with your youth group, and get people to sponsor the car washers.
 If each person can get 10 people to pledge $1.00 per car washed, and you wash 10 cars, that is easily $100!
 Maybe you have another great idea for a fundraiser!
 The sky is the limit.
 Use your creativity to come up with an idea that works for you, and let us know how we can support you!

-Logan has been enthusiastically supporting storks ever since he heard about us.
-He made a presentation to his church youth group about Save the Storks, and got many of his friends to purchase Stork shirts and bracelets.
+Logan has been enthusiastically supporting Save The Storks ever since he heard about us.
+He made a presentation to his church youth group about our organization, and got many of his friends to purchase Stork shirts and bracelets.

-Corinne heads up a prolife club at UTD, and invited the Stork team to come do a presentation at her school.
-She has helped us raise awareness and invest in the lives of the students in her club, as well as get more people involved in Save the Storks.
+Corinne heads up a pro-life club at UTD, and invited the Save The Storks team to come do a presentation at her school.
+She has helped us raise awareness and invest in the lives of the students in her club, as well as get more people involved in Save The Storks.

 The Caron Family

-It was so encouraging to our staff to receive a letter from the Caron family, telling us about the yard sale they put on after hearing about Save the Storks.
-All seven members signed the letter the check arrived with!
+It was so encouraging to our staff to receive a letter from the Caron family, telling us about the yard sale they put on after hearing about Save The Storks.
+All seven members signed the letter that arrived with their donation!